August 21, 2013

 The Benefits of Using a Geothermal Heat Pump

 Geothermal heat pumps are ground source heating/cooling systems that use solar heating to provide energy.
-They get their heat from the sun and are an energy efficient, as well as a cost efficient, system for heating and cooling your home or business.
-They provide year round reliable heating and cooling and provide energy saving opportunities.
+They get their heat from the sun and are energy-efficient, as well as a cost-efficient, system for heating and cooling your home or business.
+They provide year-round reliable heating and cooling and provide energy-saving opportunities.
 The EPA has reported that compared with other air source heat pumps or electric resistance heating, the use of geothermal heat pumps reduces energy consumption and emissions by 44% and 72%, respectively.

 Cost and Maintenance

 There are multiple benefits to a geothermal system.
 These include a very high efficiency, which in turn reduces the cost of the system and the need for maintenance.
 Installation costs are competitive and once the system is installed, it requires a very minimal amount of maintenance and does not require a high cost of operation.
 In fact, in the heating and cooling world, geothermal systems are some of the most cost-efficient.
 Water source heat pumps are among the easiest to maintain.
 And because maintenance is so easy, the owner of the system is not saddled with the extra cost of finding a specialist to work on it.
 It can be serviced easily by an HVAC professional.

 Systems are installed inside, so they last longer.
 They also have fewer moving parts than other systems, which contributes to their durability.
 Geothermal heating systems can last around 20 years.
 The underground piping components of the system can carry warranties of up to 50 years.